Third Time's A Charm: Hisense Extends Strategic Partnership With Uefa To Sponsor Euro 2024

-DUBAI, UNITED ARAB EMIRATES, September 4, 2023/EINPresswire/ -- Global consumer electronics and appliances corporation Hisense has announced that it has signed as a global sponsor of UEFA EURO 2024TM.
+Dubai, UAE, September 4, 2023 – Global consumer electronics and appliances corporation Hisense has announced that it has signed as a global sponsor of UEFA EURO 2024TM.
 This will mark the third consecutive UEFA EURO that Hisense will sponsor after being a partner for the two previeditions and a successful sponsorship of FIFA World Cup 2022TM.
 Hisense will also gain sponsorship rights for UEFA European qualifiers in 2023-24 & 2025-26, UEFA Nations League finals in 2025, UEFA U21 EURO 2025, Finalissima 2024, and UEFA Futsal 2026 as part of the deal.

 Guy-Laurent Epstein, UEFA Marketing Director, appreciated Hisense's extension of their partnership and commented:“I am thrilled that Hisense is renewing its commitment to European football as an official Partner of UEFA EURO 2024TM, which will be the third consecutive EURO together.
 Their technologies continue to help make football more accessible and enjoyable to fans worldwide.”